WebDevStudios/BuddyPress-Registration-Options/readme.txt

 * Revamp of entire plugin.
 Stripped out features for joining particular groups at registration so you may not want to upgrade if you are dependent on these features.

 == Upgrade Notice ==

+= 4.2.10 =
+* WordPress 4.4 compatibility bump.
+No other code changes made.

 = 4.2.9 =
 * Add Hebrew translation.